danieljgorski/tempus-ca/1-gnu-stat-command/gstat.md

 ~/ngs ❯ echo "processed with newest pipeline" >> single-cell/atac-seq/project1-metadata.txt
 ```

-Then display the changes by `cat` of the hard linked file:
+Then display the changes using `cat` on the hard linked file:

 ```zsh
 ~/ngs ❯ cat single-cell/rna-seq/project1-metadata-hardlink.txt